This page lists a sample of current work and older favorites.

 HIGHLIGHT:

-Our work on “algorithm auditing” (a phrase coined by our lab) was recommended by the White House as one of five research strategies essential to the future of tech in the United States.
-Our research was cited in Sandvig v.
+Our work on “algorithm auditing” (a phrase coined by our lab) was recommended by the Obama White House as one of five research strategies essential to the future of tech in the United States.
+Our research was later cited in Sandvig v.
 Barr, a case called “a huge win” for the freedom of information and a “major victory for civil liberties and civil rights enforcement.”
-In 2021, our position on the right of researchers and journalists to audit algorithms was affirmed by the U.S. Supreme Court, where our work was again cited.
+In 2022, our position on the right of researchers and journalists to audit AI was affirmed by the U.S. Supreme Court, where our work was again cited.
+This means we changed the definition of hacking in the United States.
+We discuss this further in our 2026 book, Auditing AI.

-CURRENT
+CURRENT PROJECTS

 Race, Policing, and Detroit’s Project Green Light (web site) — Meet one of the most controversial surveillance systems in the US, offering automated face recognition in private places with real-time monitoring by police.

-FAVORITES
+PAST FAVORITES

 Awakenings of the Filtered (demo [PDF], study #1 [PDF], study #2 [PDF]) — To help users audit their own Facebook curation algorithm we developed a system that lets them explore the posts that Facebook filters out.